About the Princeton Environmental Institute

 PEI's research interests are distinguishable from other (environmentally focused) research activities at Princeton as endeavors involving faculty and research affiliates work across disciplinary lines.
 PEI's principal research centers address complex issues surrounding global change; energy and climate; biogeochemical cycles; molecular geochemistry; biodiversity; conservation; environmental science and policy; infectious disease and global health; and sustainable development in impoverished and resource-challenged regions of the world.

 The Program in Environmental Studies is open to undergraduate students from all academic disciplines.
 Participation is well distributed with balance across the sciences, engineering, social sciences, and humanities.
 Students with interest in environmental topics benefit from a wide array of courses, internships, and research funding opportunities.
 Students who wish to demonstrate proficiency may pursue a Certificate in Environmental Studies.

-In 2007, in collaboration with the School of Engineering and Applied Science and the Woodrow Wilson School, PEI launched the Grand Challenges Program to address some of the world’s most vexing environmental problems through an integrated research and teaching program.
-The program draws upon strengths in the scholarship of resident Princeton faculty while defining new directions in research and collaboration across disciplinary lines to seek solutions to focal problems of energy and climate; sustainable development in Africa; and global health and infectious disease.
+The Grand Challenges Program was launched in 2007 to address the world’s most vexing environmental problems through an integrated research and teaching program.
+The program draws upon strengths in the scholarship of resident Princeton faculty while defining new directions in research and collaboration across disciplinary lines to seek solutions to focal problems of energy and climate; water and the environment; sustainable development in Africa; and global health and infectious disease.

 Outreach and Events

-PEI offers an ambitious array of programs, seminars, events, lectures, and conferences for the benefit of faculty, students, members of the extended University community, and others with interest in environmental topics.
-Recent events and lecture series have included topics in environmental ethics; climate; energy; environmental justice; agriculture; biofuels; oil, energy and the Middle East; biodiversity; and sustainability.
+PEI offers an array of programs, seminars, events, lectures, and conferences for the benefit of faculty, students, members of the extended University community, and others with interest in environmental topics.
+Recent events and lecture series have included topics in climate; energy science; environmental justice; agriculture; biofuels; oil, energy and the Middle East; biodiversity; sustainability; environmental humanities and environmental ethics.